icarus-sullivan/serverless-plugin-ignitor/README.md

     timeout: 15

 plugins:
-  - serverless-plugin-pilot-light
+  - serverless-plugin-flambe
 ```

 By default all functions will then be automatically scheduled, wrapped to accept scheduled events, and immediately invoked post-deployment.
-If you want more granular control, options can be configured within a custom pilotLight variable.
+If you want more granular control, options can be configured within a custom flambe variable.

 ## Custom Declaration
 In case your project doesn't require all of your lambdas to be warm, you can list the name of a specific lambda or use regular expressions declared in the custom level variables.